tendermint/tendermint/spec/consensus/proposer-based-timestamp/pbts-sysmodel_002_draft.md

 Notice that, as a system parameter, `MSGDELAY` should be observed for any proposal message broadcast by correct processes: it is a *worst-case* parameter.
-As message delays depends on the message size, the above requirement implicty indicates that the size of proposal messages is either fixed or upper bounded.
+As message delays depends on the message size, the above requirement implicitly indicates that the size of proposal messages is either fixed or upper bounded.

 ## Problem Statement